eastmaels/steemblog.github.io/_posts/account/deanliu/2016-09-22_what-happened-after-you-reblog-resteem-a-comment-probably-not-a-bug.md

 ---
-title: "What will happen after you Reblog/Resteem a Comment ?
-Probably not a bug..."
+title: 'What will happen after you Reblog/Resteem a Comment ?
+Probably not a bug...'
 permlink: what-happened-after-you-reblog-resteem-a-comment-probably-not-a-bug
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2016-09-22 07:45:15
 categories:
 - steemit